countermeasure/basic-box/README.rst

 - OfflineIMAP installed
 - a global Git ignore file
 - trash-cli installed and integrated with ranger
-- Neovim installed and configured as a development environment
+- Neovim installed and configured with LazyVim
 - curl installed
 - Bluetooth turned off when the system boots
 - atool installed